 Permanent humanitarian visa holders (and eligible former)

-Permanent humanitarian visa holders and eligible former permanent humanitarian visa holders can access both a CSP and a HELP loan if they meet the residency requirements.
+Permanent humanitarian visa holders and eligible former permanent humanitarian visa holders can access both a Commonwealth supported place (CSP) and a HELP loan if they meet the residency requirements.

 An eligible former permanent humanitarian visa holder means a person who is: